 - Scrum is a subcategory of the capability development project management method.
 It is based on small groups performing short, focused sprints to achieve iterative goals.

-- These sprints usually last for a certain period of time, usually no more than a few weeks.
+- These sprints usually last for a certain period, usually no more than a few weeks.

 - Each sprint also has a defined result.
 Sprint team members usually make short check-ins every day during the sprint and hold review meetings at the end of the day.